 Boil for 5 minutes, stirring frequently, until the cornstarch is completely cooked and ice cream base has thickened.
 Transfer to a shallow container, cover, and refrigerate for at least 4 hours.

 Add chilled ice cream base to frozen ice cream bowl and churn according to manufacturer's instructions.
-Church until it becomes thick and resembles soft serve.
+Churn until it becomes thick and resembles soft serve.

 You can serve now or transfer to a pint-size container and store in the freezer until ready to serve.
 Allow 5-10 minutes to thaw when removing from freezer.

 Serve with toasted coconut, optional